emingbt/ficsit-db/README.md

 ## 🙏 Acknowledgments

 - Coffee Stain Studios for creating the amazing game Satisfactory
-- The lunafoxfire/satisfactory-docs-parser for data sources
+- The [lunafoxfire/satisfactory-docs-parser](https://github.com/lunafoxfire/satisfactory-docs-parser) for parsing game data
 - All contributors who help make this project better

 ---